HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-10-20-The-Terminology-of-Graph-Theory.md

 The **degree** of a node is the number of edges incident on it.

-A path between prescribed nodes as first and last elements, all other nodes distinct, and each edge linking the two nodes adjacent to it in the sequence.
+A **path** between two prescribed nodes is an alternating sequence of nodes and edges with the prescribed nodes as first and last elements, all other nodes distinct, and each edge linking the two nodes adjacent to it in the sequence.

 The **length** of a path is the number of edges it contains.

-A connected graph has a path between any two distinct nodes.
+A **connected graph** has a path between any two distinct nodes.

 A **cycle** is a path beginning and ending with the same node.